Lawrence Rd. Incubator Farm

 For more information, or questions about the application process, please contact CMFC Farm Director Elizabeth Hayes.

-The 20-acre CMFC incubator farm site is located in Everson, WA, approximately 13 miles northeast of Bellingham, and 2 miles south of the Center’s main farm and facilities.
-The program offers, on a fee basis, river bottom soil (Puyallup Fine Sandy Loam), equipment, access to irrigation, barn space, propagation space, limited cooler and dry storage space, educational opportunities, and access to a aggregation/distribution location serving market outlets.
-These program nuts and bolts are further discussed throughout this document.
+The 20-acre farm site is located in Everson, WA, approximately 13 miles northeast of Bellingham, and 2 miles south of the Cloud Mountain Farm Center’s main farm and facilities.
+The program offers, on a fee basis, river bottom soil (Puyallup Fine Sandy Loam), equipment, access to irrigation, barn space, propagation space, limited cooler and dry storage space, networking opportunities, and access to an aggregation/distribution location serving market outlets.

-for more information about joining this program please contact Matthew McDermott at firstname.lastname@example.org
+For more information about joining this program please contact Farm Director Elizabeth Hayes.

-As part of its mission to “build experience, knowledge and community in order to expand dynamic local food systems,” CMFC hosts an incubator farm program.
+As part of its mission to “build experience, knowledge and community in order to expand dynamic local food systems,” CMFC facilitates the Lawrence Rd.
+Incubator Farm.
 The program aims to reduce barriers to new farm businesses by serving the following: